megaptera-helvetiae/eco-evo-interactions/content/home/welcome.md

   css_class:
 ---

-The Eco-Evolutionary Interactions group will start in March 2022 at the Max Planck Institute for Marine Microbiology in Bremen, Germany.
+The EcoEvo Group will start in March 2022 at the Max Planck Institute for Marine Microbiology in Bremen, Germany.
+Established by the lead PI Laetitia G.E.
+Wilkins.